Zanzibar - North West Coast

 - Return resort transfers

-- 7 night accommodation in a Villa Club Room
+- 7 nights accommodation in a Deluxe Garden Room

 - Breakfast; lunch; dinner & selected drinks daily

 - Afternoon tea with pastries and snacks; one filling per day of the mini bar